rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Out of the north comes golden splendor; God is clothed with awesome majesty. ^3722

-The Almighty —we cannot find him; he is great in power; justice and abundant righteousness he will not violate. ^3723
+The Almighty--we cannot find him; he is great in power; justice and abundant righteousness he will not violate. ^3723

 Therefore men fear him; he does not regard any who are wise in their own conceit. ^3724

-Then the Lord answered Job out of the whirlwind and said : ^3801
+Then the LORD answered Job out of the whirlwind and said: ^3801

 Who is this that darkens counsel by words without knowledge? ^3802